fabienheureux/fabienheureux.github.io/content/formes.md/index.md

 # Open the uploaded image
 image_path = "./image.jpg"
 image = Image.open(image_path)

-# Convert the image to RGB
-image_rgb = image.convert("RGB")

-# Convert the image to numpy array for analysis
-image_array = np.array(image_rgb)

-# Check the shape of the image to understand its dimensions
-image_array.shape

 # Define a function to generate random colors similar to the ones in the image
 def generate_random_color():